dominiks01/Basket-Splitter/Readme.md

 $$

 With this defined optimization problem, we can employ various optimization algorithms to find an acceptable solution.
-For this task used algorithm was `The Two-Phase Simplex Method`
+For this, we use `The Two-Phase Simplex Method`.

 # Dependencies
 * ``` implementation 'com.google.code.gson:gson:2.10.1' ```